<> <> <> <>

 You might remember you forgot to do something.
 Push it aside and remind yourself that for 10 minutes, you have no obligation.
 Set the timer, and:

 2. Close your eyes, take a few deep breaths, and feel the points of contact between your body and the chair or floor.
-Notice the sensations associated with sitting—feelings of pressure, warmth, tingling, vibration, etc.
+Notice the sensations associated with sitting — feelings of pressure, warmth, tingling, vibration, etc.

 Noticing when your mind wanders

 Ok, so you noticed you were distracted.
 Get used to it.
 This will keep happening.
-You just have to accept this.This is the entire name of the game.
+You just have to accept this.
+This is the entire name of the game.

 Sometimes you will wander more often than other times.
 Try not to get frustrated.
-As we said, the goal is not to not think, or not wander, but notice you have done so and be able gently bring your focus back.
+As we said, the goal is not to not think, or not wander, but to notice you have done so and be able to gently bring your focus back.
 Let’s start again.
 YEW!

 Advanced mode